ARM-software/TZ-TRNG/README.md

 * gcc version 4.7.3 or arm-ds5 compiler are in your PATH.

-* In case of using linux as a host on the H/W, configure KERNEL_DIR environment variable to point to your linux (s).
+* If using Linux as a host on the H/W, configure the KERNEL_DIR environment variable to point to your Linux (s).

-* The target is running linux kernel 4.4 or FreeRTOS.
+* The target is running Linux kernel 4.4 or FreeRTOS.

 Download the software bundle from https://github.com/ARM-software/TZ-TRNG.